 Code of Ethics

-History of the Public Sector Ombudsman
+History of the Public Sector Ombuds

 For as long as government has existed, guaranteeing citizens fair and equitable treatment under the law has been an issue and various protections have been utilized over the years.
-In modern times the public sector Ombudsman, where instituted, has been a successful and valuable guarantor of citizens' rights.
+In modern times the public sector Ombuds, where instituted, has been a successful and valuable guarantor of citizens' rights.
 By impartial and independent investigation of citizens' complaints, it has provided an informal and accessible avenue of redress.

-The ombudsman concept spread through Europe and to this continent with the first offices being established in the United States in the mid 60's.
+The ombuds concept spread through Europe and to this continent with the first offices being established in the United States in the mid 60's.
 This was a time in the United States when exposure of government secrecy and scandal, and when movements such as civil rights and good government created a political atmosphere more favorable to openness, and to establishing recourse for the aggrieved.

 Hawaii established the first public sector office in 1967.
 Since then a number of states, counties and municipalities have followed suit by establishing offices of general jurisdiction.